In the footsteps of traditional nature printing.

 Wonders of nature printing

-An ancient Asian method of printing fish has been the inspiration behind the artwork in our posters, calendars and gift cards.
+An ancient Asian method of printing fish has been the inspiration behind the artwork in our art prints, calendars and gift cards.

 In Japan there’s a long tradition of using a method known as Gyotaku to document the fishermen’s catch.
 In this method ink is applied directly on the natural subject, which is then rubbed on—or pressed against—washi paper to create an image.

 Images made with gyotaku are at the same time rough and sketch-like, and faithful to nature in all its delicate detail.

 For Teemu, gyotaku is a natural and exciting way to record a catch.
 It’s all part of a unique and beneficent, personal nature experience.

 The method captures fishes and plants extremely delicately, repeating even the tiniest little details such as fish scales, and stems and veins of a plant.
 In gyotaku I use the same Japanese sumi ink that I also use with my reed pen illustrations.